BSidesSF/bsidessf.github.io/_posts/2019-03-10-running-the-bsides-sf-2019-ctf.md

 to scale challenges up when some people feel the need to try to brute force.

-This year, for the first time, we attempted to use Network Policies to prevent access to the GCP metadata API, which worked, until I inadvertantly deleted the policies while debugging an issue with another challenge.
+This year, for the first time, we attempted to use Network Policies to prevent access to the GCP metadata API, which worked, until I inadvertently deleted the policies while debugging an issue with another challenge.
 Fortunately, I don't believe this was exploited during the CTF, but I did notice some exploitation attempts after the game.